CardillSportsCom/CardillSports-Server/README.md

 Used with node.js.
 Express is already included in the project repo as a node_module, you shouldn't have to install it yourself.

-#### Angular2 -Front-end web framework

-Angular2 is provided through node_modules.
-No extra installation should be necessary.

 #### Node.js - Server-side framework

 You will need to download and install node.js to develop this web application.
 Visit [Node.js](https://nodejs.org/en/) and follow the installation instructions.